 How to get started with data journalism visualization, without coding

-This is the first in a series of posts covering the basics of what I’ve learned, with tools that don’t require any coding knowledge.
-Eventually, some basic coding can go a long way, but that’s still minimal.
+This is the first in a series of posts covering the basics of what I’ve learned, with tools that require little – if any – any coding.

 My career took a turn about four years ago, when I started studying data journalism.
 I’ve been learning on the job since.

 As I’ve gotten better at data reporting, I almost always ask, “is there data that might tell part of this story?”

 In this series, I want to share much of what I’ve learned, with years of hindsight about what’s most useful.

 Before getting into tips and tools, it’s important to think about how data will figure into your work.
 What do you hope to learn from it?
 What question are you seeking to answer?
 What kind of data might help answer the question?